1technophile/OpenMQTTGateway/docs/use/rf.md

 ### Switching Active Receiver Module

-Switching of the active transceiver (RTL_433 receiver only) module is available between the RF, RF2, RTL_433 and Pilight Gateway modules, allowing for changing of signal decoders without redeploying the openMQTTGateway package.
+Switching of the active transceiver (RTL_433 receiver only) module is available between the RF, RF2, RTL_433 and Pilight gateway modules, allowing for changing of signal decoders without redeploying the openMQTTGateway package.
 Sending a JSON message to the command topic of the desired receiver will change the active transceiver module.

-To enable the RF Gateway module send a json message to the RF Gateway module command subject with the key being 'active', and any value.
+To enable the RF gateway module send a json message to the RF gateway module command subject with the key being 'active', and any value.
 The value at this time is ignored.

 Example:
 `mosquitto_pub -t "home/OpenMQTTGateway/commands/MQTTto433" -m '{"active":true}'`

-To enable the PiLight Gateway module send a json message to the PiLight Gateway module command subject with the key being 'active', and any value.
+To enable the PiLight gateway module send a json message to the PiLight gateway module command subject with the key being 'active', and any value.
 The value at this time is ignored.

 Example:
 `mosquitto_pub -t "home/OpenMQTTGateway/commands/MQTTtoPilight" -m '{"active":true}'`

-To enable the RF2 Gateway module send a json message to the RF2 Gateway module command subject with the key being 'active', and any value.
+To enable the RF2 gateway module send a json message to the RF2 gateway module command subject with the key being 'active', and any value.
 The value at this time is ignored.

 Example:
 `mosquitto_pub -t "home/OpenMQTTGateway/commands/MQTTtoRF2" -m '{"active":true}'`

-To enable the RTL_433 Gateway module send a json message to the RTL_433 Gateway module command subject with the key being 'active', and any value.
+To enable the RTL_433 gateway module send a json message to the RTL_433 gateway module command subject with the key being 'active', and any value.
 The value at this time is ignored.

 Example:
 `mosquitto_pub -t "home/OpenMQTTGateway/commands/MQTTtoRTL_433" -m '{"active":true}'`